D. I. Suchianu: Under communization

+Cult status

 Suchianu was ultimately assigned the cinema column in a new edition of Viața Romînească, beginning in early 1957—but his contributions there were panned by poet-journalist Mihu Dragomir, who noted that he was excessively confident of his abilities and scolding in his treatment of other cinema professionals.
 In June 1957, he was derided in Gazeta Literară for reporting on Galina Ulanova's "sweet piglet dimples" as shown in Romeo and Juliet.
 Also that month, Suchianu appeared at the Bucharest students' film society, newly established by Paul Barbă Neagră and Geo Saizescu, to give a lecture that drew comparisons between the art of Charlie Chaplin and that of René Clair.
 As noted by film historian Călin Căliman, who attended this and other lectures by Suchianu, the halls were always "packed full" with young men and women eager to hear him speak.
 His noted contributions for 1963 included an introduction to Hungarian cinema, which completed a topical lecture by Anna Halász.
 It declared Zoltán Várkonyi's Memories of a Strange Night to be highly notable for its "original and moving ending", and upheld Mihály Szemes' Alba Regia as an "original and perfect film".
 In August 1964, Luceafărul featured his panegyric to the recently deceased Ralea, quoting Horatio's farewell to Prince Hamlet.